stellarSeaStar/personal_accounting/README.md

 # personal_accounting
+Initiated: June 23, 2016
-A set of Python and R tools to sort, interact, visualize, and analyze personal accounts.
+Desc: A set of Python and R tools to sort, interact, visualize, and analyze personal accounts.